PT-91 Twardy: Georgia

 Upgraded Georgian army T-72SIM-1 tanks use the Drawa-T fire control system, a development of the fire control system on the PT-91.
 The FCS is equipped with laser range finder and thermal imaging sensor.
 The system is slightly different from the one used on Polish PT-91s: the commander uses an LCD screen instead of an eyepiece.
 The Thermal Elbow Sight thermal imaging sensor used in Georgian tanks is of the same (Israeli) origin as the one used on the PT-91, though the external housing is different.

 India

 In April 1999, India ordered 44 WZT-3 armoured recovery vehicles, followed by orders in April 2002 (80 vehicles) and July 2005 (228 vehicles) for a total of 352 WZT-3s.
 These vehicles are used to support the T-72 and T-90 main battle tanks.
 Deliveries began in 2001, and India was planning to upgrade its Ajeya Mk1 tanks (local name for T-72M1) to Ajeya Mk2 standard, with some elements from PT-91, such as the Drawa-TE1 fire control system and the PZL-Wola S-1000 engine.

 In October 2011, the Indian Defense Ministry announced that the state-owned BEML would produce an additional 204 WZT-3 armoured recovery vehicles – taking the total to 556 vehicles.
 The Ministry also clarified that no global tender was floated because it was a repeat order.

+Ukraine

+In April 2023, at least 30 PT-91s were sent to Ukraine by Poland for support in the 2023 Ukrainian counteroffensive.
+The tanks are used by 22nd Mechanized Brigade, new brigade of Ukrainian Land Forces trained and equipped by Poland.

+As of the 5 of January 2025, the Oryx blog recorded the loss of 11 PT-91 tanks during the Russian invasion of Ukraine.

+They were used by Ukraine during the August 2024 Kursk Oblast incursion.